 4. You’re not making your expertise known

-On the other end of the “pushiness and timing” spectrum, there’s a chance you’re not doing enough to make known what you do and who you help.
-I have to admit, I’m guilty of being so afraid of being seen as sleazy and salesy that I’ve tiptoed around mentioning any part of my actual work with clients when talking to new people.
+On the other end of the “pushiness and timing” spectrum, there’s a chance you’re not doing enough to make your intentions known.
+I have to admit, I’m guilty of being so afraid of being seen as sleazy and salesy that I’ve tiptoed around mentioning any part of my actual work when talking to new people.

-But your talents are one of the many things that make you interesting – of course you can talk about them!
+But your talents are one of the many things that make you interesting—of course you can and should talk about them!

 Someone could be your ideal client, with money ready to spend, looking for exactly what you’re looking for, and you just pass by each other.
-You could have an entire conversation with them without realizing you’re perfect for each other – or at least your business.
+You could have an entire conversation with them without realizing you’re perfect for each other—at least in a business sense.
 Talk about a missed connection.

 There’s a difference between talking about your business and promoting it, between informing and pitching, but it’s a thin line to straddle.
 Earlier on in networking interactions, you definitely don’t want to pitch yourself.
-But feel free to talk about your experiences in your business, the types of clients you work with, and things like that.
+That said, you should feel free to talk about your experiences in business, the types of clients you work with, and past successes you’ve facilitated.
 Be proud of it.

 What to do instead